hyjknight/httpgetpost_sleepyhead/README.md

 4. npm install
 5. npm start

-# Notes buat yang pake django (Saya asumsikan django sudah terinstall)
+# Notes if using Django (I assume Django already installed)
-1. Tambahkan Django CORS (Buka link https://github.com/ottoyiu/django-cors-headers) untuk lebih detail
+1. Add Django CORS (Open link https://github.com/ottoyiu/django-cors-headers for more detail)
-2. Tinggal test pake program di atas, pindahkan request ke url django teman-teman
+2. Then, only test use program above, change request to your django url.